Tanweth/MySteam-Powered/README.md

 * Built-In Status List: The plugin's built-in status list is disabled automatically if Advanced Sidebox is detected.
 However, both the built-in status list and the ASB module can be used together (even on the same pages) if you'd prefer to combine them.
 You can enable it in Settings.

 * Built-In Status List vs. Advanced Sidebox Module: The built-in status list is automatically set to appear at the top of your Index and Portal pages (it can be moved, see below under Customization).
-It can only appear on those pages.
-The ASB module can be set to appear on any (or every) page, and can be set to automatically refresh without needing a page reload.
+The ASB module can be more easily set to appear on other pages, and can be set to automatically refresh without needing a page reload.

 ## Customization